15 Surprising Uses for Eggshells

 15. Add to Your Compost Pile

-A compost pile thrives when a host of different biodegradable matter is added to it, eggshells included.
-With an extra boost of calcium, you can add it to your garden instead of tossing them out.
+A compost pile thrives when a host of different biodegradable matter is added, and eggshells are included as mentioned above.
+You can add calcium boosts to your garden instead of tossing them out.

 Final Word

-These are 15 surprising uses for eggshells that could benefit you around your home and garden.
-So the next time that you make eggs for breakfast, make it a habit to hold on to the eggshells instead of throwing them out with the trash.
-Which of these surprising uses for eggshells did you find most surprising and useful?
+These 15 surprising uses for eggshells could benefit you around your home and garden.
+So, the next time you make eggs for breakfast, hold on to the eggshells instead of throwing them out with the trash.
+Which of these surprising uses for eggshells did you find most unexpected and valuable?
 May God Bless this world, Linda

 list.
 I will have to try that.
 You are amazing Linda, keep up the great work, i for one, and I’m sure there are many, many people that appreciate every thing you do.